marph91/jimmy/docs/index.md

 # Welcome to jimmy's documentation!

-**jimmy** is a tool to import your notes from different formats to markdown.
+**jimmy** is a tool to import your notes from different formats to Markdown.

 ## Features